Jordan-Prescott/Jordan-Prescott/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jordan-prescott&label=Profile%20views&color=0e75b6&style=flat" alt="jordan-prescott" /> </p>

-- 🔭 I’m currently working on **Visualisation of Conversational AI, Odin API Python Module, and Cracking The Coding Interview**
+- 🔭 I’m currently working on: **Leading a small dev team building a Python library, building an app for centralised management of saved and shared content on socials, and Peep Show (UK Sitcom) API for fun.**
-- 🌱 I’m currently learning **<- Yes**
+- 🌱 I’m currently learning: **iOS, Andriod, WebDev, REACT.**
-- 📝 I regularly write articles on [Jordan-Prescott.com](https://jordanprescott.super.site/blog)
+- 📝 I regularly write articles on: [Jordan-Prescott.com](https://jordanprescott.super.site/blog)
-- 💬 Ask me about **Anything!
-I may not know the answer but I like to chat and learn!**
-- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/jordan-prescott-594761110/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jordan-prescott/)
-- 📄 Know about my experiences [Jordan-Prescott.com](https://jordanprescott.super.site/)
+- 📄 Know about my experiences: [Jordan-Prescott.com](https://jordan-prescott.com)
-- ⚡ Fun fact **When I was 8 I was 10 millimeters away from loosing my right eye!**
+- ⚡ Fun fact: **When I was 8 I nearly lost my eye and I have a small scar like an Aldi Harry Potter.
+The boy who can still see.**